-I am on a mission to make all of the Scroop Mantle patterns.
-Here is a silk Scroop Charlotte mantle in a red figured silk taffeta!
+I am on a mission to make all of the Scroop Mantle patterns – here’s a silk Scroop Charlotte mantle, sewn in in a red figured taffeta!

 18th Century Short Cloak

-What does one do with just over a yard of heavy charcoal colored wool?
-Hope that there is JUST enough fabric for an 18th Century Short Cloak!
+What does one do with just over a yard of grey boiled wool?
+One hopes that there is JUST enough fabric for an 18th Century Short Cloak, that’s what!

 An 18th Century Pleated Petticoat